Knee pain; Most surgeries don’t work says the NY Times but there are things you can do that can help.

 Since most people who have chronic knee pain have inherited mechanical traits that have resulted in the problem later on in life, you can be a great help to your children by addressing these issues while they are young.
 Most shin problems and running injuries are not as innocent as they look and the right advice can make all the difference at those young ages.

 Sports chiropractors are uniquely trained to help you change the rules of the game to alter the eventual outcome of bad knees.
-The typical approach of seeing a number of specialists has been shown largely to be an expensive failure in helping people avoid bad knees.
+The typical approach of seeing a number of specialists have been shown largely to be an expensive failure in helping people avoid bad knees.
 Preventing degeneration by improving function is a much better approach to having replacement knees that take months of rehab and are likely never to work as well as the original ones did.

 See your sports chiropractor first to get the best evaluation and treatment for your knees.
-Seeing the right person first is simpler, more cost effective and is a better overall approach to knee pain relief.
+Seeing the right person first is simpler, more cost-effective, and is a better overall approach to knee pain relief.
 Looking at you and understanding first why you hurt rather than where is the best approach to a diagnosis that can lead to more effective care and prevention of chronic knee pain.